judithsanchez/scoutly/TODOS/phase-2.md

 Goal: Implement the "Scheduler" and "Worker" scripts that will form the core of the automated scraping system.
 We will follow a test-driven apprexport async function processJob(job: any, logger: Logger) {
 const company = await Company.findById(job.companyId);
-// For now, we'll use your hardcoded user for the orchestrator const user = await User.findOne({ email: 'judithv.sanchezc@gmail.com' });
+// All user identity is now session-based (from NextAuth), not environment-based. const user = await User.findOne({ email: 'judithv.sanchezc@gmail.com' });

     if (!company || !user) {